jNembhard/designo-agency-frontend/README.md

 ### Project insights

 Designo is meant to be a website which offers services for web, app, graphic design, and branding solutions.
-I wanted to take advantage of React's component-based architecture to break the UI into reusable components for sections such as headers, blocks, forms, and other reouccring elements.
+I wanted to take advantage of React's component-based architecture to break the UI into reusable components for sections such as headers, blocks, forms, and other reoccurring elements.
 This modularity makes it easier to update specific parts of the site as it scales without effecting the entire codebase.

-React offers an undirectional data flow which can ensure that changes to the site are predictable and easier to manage.
+React offers an unidirectional data flow which can ensure that changes to the site are predictable and easier to manage.
 This is especially valuable for a marketing site where content may change frequently.

 For a marketing website such as this one, I felt that choosing React which has a large ecosystem and community may prove valuable to be able to enhance the development process.
-Whether you need to integrate third party solutions, implement complex animations, or ensure SEO optimization, there are well etablished solutions avaialable to save time and effort.
+Whether you need to integrate third party solutions, implement complex animations, or ensure SEO optimization, there are well established solutions available to save time and effort.

 #### Material UI

-To help speed things along, I decided to use Material UI's component library to set up the global theme and component level design.
-The setup for the theme allows you to pass pre-defined colors and css code by breakpoint that can be called at any time as long as the application is wrapped with the ThemeProvider.
-I made use of Material UI's sx prop which allows you to avoid writing unecessary styled-component code and instead define styles directly within the component itself like so:
+To help speed things up, I decided to use Material UI's component library to set up the global theme and component level design.
+The setup for the theme allows you to pass pre-defined colors and css code by breakpoint that can be called at any time if the application is wrapped with the ThemeProvider.
+I made use of Material UI's sx prop which allows you to avoid writing unnecessary styled-component code and instead define styles directly within the component itself like so:

 ```html
 <Typography sx={{ color: "peach.main", fontSize: "1rem" }}>